JaxYYC/Python-For-Finance/README.md

 # Python-For-Finance
-### This is my notebook learning how to apply python in finance world.
-It is yet finished and will be updated~
+### This is my notebook to record my learning processing for applying Python in finance.
+It starts with getting data automatically and will gradually lead to developping a ML algo to identify some patterns.